3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 These methods work well for detail pages because it modifies the object permission.
 If it should be done for a list or collection, the queryset has to be overridden.
 More on that [here](https://www.django-rest-framework.org/api-guide/filtering/#overriding-the-initial-queryset)

 ## Authentication
-While Authorizations manage permissions, Authentication manages login, logout and user managem
+While Authorizations manage permissions, Authentication manages login, logout and user management (create delete etc.).
+While Django uses a session based cookie, this is not possible

 ## Tutorial summary
 Rest - Representational state transfer